Glycyrrhizin

 Inventor(s): XIAOEN LI, et al.

-The invention relates to a method for extracting active components
+The invention relates to a method for extracting active

-weighing processed licorice; (2) performing water extraction
+of: (1) weighing processed licorice; (2) performing water

-value, and controlling the pH value to be 7.5-10; (3) combining
+regulate the pH value, and controlling the pH value to be

-the three extracting solutions, concentrating to obtain extract
+7.5-10; (3) combining the three extracting solutions,

-with the specific gravity of 1:1.09; and (4) spraying and drying
+1:1.09; and (4) spraying and drying to obtain powdery extract.;

-to obtain powdery extract.; The invention has the advantage that
+The invention has the advantage that the extraction rates of the

-the extraction rates of the active components of the licorice,
+active components of the licorice, namely glycyrrhizic acid and

-namely glycyrrhizic acid and glycyrrhizin, are twice of that of a
+glycyrrhizin, are twice of that of a conventional water

-conventional water extraction method.
+extraction method.

 RU2362577